Chapter 12:

 Mia recoiled, already getting a hunch what the conversation was about.
 ‘Did they show her the picture?’

-“Oh, yes, Mia Rosswood,” Gwen replied with a haughty smile.
+“Oh, yes, Mia Rosswood,” Gwen sneered.
 “She’s a walking donation bin.
 Poor thing can’t even afford to speak properly like a normal human being.”

 “Don’t forget her clothes and shoes!”
-Lucy piped in and giggled.
+Lucy piped in.
 “I once saw her wear something that’s coming apart at the soles.
 I swear I almost choked watching her.”

 Alice tilted her head thoughtfully.
-“But isn’t she also the girl with that hot guy in a salon?
+“Wait, isn’t she also the girl with that hot guy in a salon?
 The one whose photos spread the other day?
-You know, he looked very much like Mr. Ashthorne.”
+You know, he reminds me of Mr. Ashthorne.”

 ‘Ashthorne?
 Who’s that?’
-Mia blinked quizzically at the mention of an unfamiliar name.
+Mia furrowed a brow at the unfamiliar name.
 ‘And there were pictures of that time too?!
 Why?!’

 “Right, that one.
 I don’t know how she roped him in.
 Maybe he’s into dumb women.”

 “Didn't I tell you, Gwen?
 He hired her, and it made sense.
-She really needs the extra money now that we’re in our senior year.
+She really needs the extra money.
 But what do you think, Alice?
-You said he looked like a certain someone.”
+He does resemble him.”

 “It can’t be him, of course.
 Impossible.
-You’ll never see an Ashthorne in a place for ordinary commoners.”
-Alice’s painted lips curled up into a coquettish smile.
-“And I bet on that too, Lucy.
-That type of man would only ever want to be with someone like me.
+You’ll never see an Ashthorne in a place for commoners.”
+Alice’s painted lips arched up into a coquettish smile.
+“And besides, that type of man would only ever want to be with someone like me.
 This Rosswood or whatever doesn't stand a single chance.”

-Mia grimaced despite herself, deciding she’d heard enough.
+Mia cringed despite herself, deciding she’d heard enough.

 She spun around and ducked into a narrow alley, the sound of their laughter chasing her in hollow echoes.
 A pang of worry gripped her chest, but not because of what they said about her.
-She'd heard worse before, and it’s not like this was the first time she’d caught others badmouthing her behind her back.
+She'd heard worse before, and it’s not like this was the first time she’d caught others badmouthing her.

-Rather, it's because of Alice, the perfect girl Wes loved and planned to confess to.
+Rather, it's because of Alice, the girl Wes loved and planned to confess to.

 ‘Has she always been like that?’
 Mia thought, swallowing the lump that had risen in her throat.
 ‘She didn’t leave a good image when I first saw her, but I didn’t expect her to be really… I mean, Wes fell for her.
 That’s why I believed she’s actually someone great, or maybe has a redeemable trait or two.’